 20 November 2005

-DBMS: Who's gonna rule the world?
+Database Management: Trivia (Part I: Who's gonna rule the world?)

 1. Databases become bigger and more complex

 The size and complexity of databases is increasing from year to year, same their importance in making faster decision based on current or historical data.
-Bigger the size and complexity, bigger also the need for ad-hoc or one mouse click reports, and who’s the person who has the knowledge and resources to do this?!
+The bigger the size and complexity, bigger also the need for ad-hoc or one mouse click reports, and who’s the person who has the knowledge and resources to do this?!

 2. Data mining